AWS Lambda has gained good traction for building applications on AWS. But, is it really the best fit for all use cases?

 Since its introduction in 2014, Lambda has seen enthusiastic adoption – by startups and enterprises alike.
 There is no doubt that it marks a significant evolution in cloud computing, leveraging the possibilities of the cloud to offer distinct advantages over a more traditional model such as EC2.

-In this comparison between EC2 and Lambda we will cover various aspects of cloud-native features.
+In this comparison between AWS EC2 and Lambda, we will cover various aspects of cloud-native features.
 Let’s begin with a quick reminder of what these two services offer, and how they differ.

 Amazon Web Services’ Elastic Compute Cloud (EC2) service was introduced to ease the provision of computing resources for developers.
 Its primary job is to provide self-service, on-demand, and resilient infrastructure.